 You might be surprised to know that the season I’m already looking forward to this year is Lent.
 I know, I know.
 Isn’t Lent the season for Mardi Gras?
 Doesn’t it include a day (Ash Wednesday) when people walk around with smudge marks on their foreheads?

-But the season of Lent—which starts this year on March 5 and runs for six weeks up to Easter—has begun to bloom within my soul after years of being just a bud, tightly wrapped and green.
+But the season of Lent—which runs for six weeks up to Easter—has begun to bloom within my soul after years of being just a bud, tightly wrapped and green.
 In fact, in recent years Lent is enjoying a bit of rebirth as younger families are moving back to more traditional churches and as Protestant churches are including more historical church practices into their annual calendar.

 In our non-denominational church last year, we had an Ash Wednesday service to mark the first day of Lent.
 I attended, and experienced a more somber service than normal in a very dimly-lit room.
 We were encouraged to look inward to acknowledge our need for a Savior, remembering that we came from dust and to dust we will return, and pause before God in humility and repentance.